Cipro; Cipro in D5W; Cipro XR

 - If your child has an allergy to this drug or any part of this drug.

 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child has any of these health problems: Long QT on ECG, low magnesium levels, or low potassium levels.
+- If your child has any of these health problems: Long QT on ECG, low magnesium levels, low potassium levels, or slow heartbeat.